 \end{thm}

 \begin{thm}[Swenton \cite{Swe01}](question asked by Yoshikawa in \cite{Yos94})\ \\

-Two knotted surfaces are equivalent if and only if, their marked diagrams may be transformed one to another by isotopy in $\mathbb{R}^2$ and finite sequence of elementary local moves $Y_1, \ldots,Y_8$ taken from the list in the Figure \ref{r1} (their mirror moves and moves having all its markers (in that fragment of a diagram) switched to its second type). \end{thm}
+Two surface-knots are equivalent if and only if, their marked diagrams may be transformed one to another by isotopy in $\mathbb{R}^2$ and finite sequence of elementary local moves $Y_1, \ldots,Y_8$ taken from the list in Figure \ref{r1} (their mirror moves and moves having all its markers (in that fragment of a diagram) switched to its second type). \end{thm}